Wyntuition/aspnetcore-workshop-kit/01-BasicApiApp/README.md

 Run the app and you should be able to hit localhost:5000/api/articles.

+When you are finished with this step, [continue to adding entity framework](https://github.com/Wyntuition/aspnetcore-workshop-kit/tree/master/03-EntityFramework)

+TODO:
 -Config, env
 -any other infra here?
 var builder = new ConfigurationBuilder()